 This being the case, we can automate a Citrix/RDP window, but it would be solely with the use of mouse clicks, send keys, image recognition or OCR related actions.

-RDP/Citrix is somewhat like the following image.
-Only an image of the desktop is passed to the user, and there is no access to the actual operating system of the machine.
+In RDP/Citrix, only an image of the desktop is passed to the user, and there is no access to the actual operating system of the machine.